move-starter/backend-metamove/README.md

 - `POST /api/wallet/transfer` - Send a transaction

 ### Agent API
-- `POST /api/agent/initialize` - Initialize the blockchain agent with a private key for a specific user
+- `POST /api/agent/initialize` - Create a new agent for a user with private key
-- `POST /api/agent/message` - Send a message to the user's AI agent and get a response
+- `POST /api/agent/message` - Send a message to a specific agent
+- `GET /api/agent/user/:userId` - Get all agents for a specific user
-- `GET /api/agent/status/:userId` - Check the status of a user's agent
+- `GET /api/agent/:agentId` - Get details of a specific agent
+- `PUT /api/agent/:agentId/name` - Update an agent's name
+- `DELETE /api/agent/:agentId` - Remove a specific agent
+- `DELETE /api/agent/user/:userId` - Remove all agents for a user
-- `GET /api/agent/admin/all` - List all user agents (admin function)
+- `GET /api/agent/admin/all` - List all agents (admin function)
-- `DELETE /api/agent/:userId` - Remove an agent for a specific user

 ### Assistant
 - `POST /api/assistant/create` - Create a new AI assistant